Debugging with Mozilla rr

 Debug code with Mozilla rr

 Install Mozilla rr.
-For installation instructions, see the Building And Installing.
+For installation instructions, refer to the Building And Installing.

 In IntelliJ IDEA, set a breakpoint.
 To set a breakpoint, click the gutter near the code line where you want the debugger to stop code execution.
-For more information about breakpoints, see Debug code and Breakpoints.
+For more information about breakpoints, refer to Debug code and Breakpoints.

 Click the Run icon () in the gutter and select Record and Debug <configuration_name>.
 In the Debugger tool window, you can see a status of variables, processes, and threads on different stages of code execution.